Andreas-Kreouzos/Spring_Boot_Prometheus_Grafana/README.md

 3. For the creation of HTTPS there was a small challenge in which a Self Signed Certificate had to be built and parameters were then made in the application.properties file.

-4. Use and consumption of two external API's whose data is entered into the application with POJO-type Java classes in order to store them in databases through Repository classes and print them in Front End HTML pages.
+4. Use and consumption of one external API whose data is entered into the application with POJO-type Java classes in order to store them in databases through Repository classes and print them in Front End HTML pages.
 This process has been done with Thymeleaf while a minimal CSS has been added.